 Your body is a complex being.
 From headaches to cold or anxiety to insomnia, there is always something waiting around the corner to throw you off your feet and leave you feeling that little bit lousy.

 It can be disheartening to throw pharmacy pills down your throat whenever you feel a bit under-the-weather.
-Whilst the combination of chemicals and medicine certainly does its job, it’s not the most natural way to fix yourself.
+While the combination of chemicals and medicine certainly does its job, it’s not the most natural way to fix yourself.

-In this article we explore twelve different natural remedies that can be used to help sooth your everyday aches and pains.
-Many of them are fruits, vegetables and herbs that you could even try for the ultimate ‘greener living’ remedial boost.
+In this article, we explore twelve different natural remedies that can be used to help smooth your everyday aches and pains.
+Many of them are fruits, vegetables, and herbs that you could even try for the ultimate ‘greener living’ remedial boost.

 Twelve natural remedies that WORK